1100011Dawg/Obsidian_Dawson/School/IB ELA/MacBeth/Macbeth.md

 - ¨Thou art too like the spirit of Banquo.
 Down!
 Thy crown does sear mine eyeballs.¨(1605) to apparitions of kings
 - ¨The castle of Macduff I will surprise,¨(1649)
 - ¨What’s the boy Malcolm?
 Was he not born of woman?¨(2159)
-- ¨I will not be afraid of death and bane¨(2229)
+- ¨I will not be afraid of death and bane, Till Birnam Forest come to Dunsinane¨(2229)
+-

  - mind of scorpean line
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAxOTc1MzM2MiwxNDI3Mjg4Mjc3LC0xNz
-Q1MzI5MjA3LC0xNzU4NjkzNjUzXX0=
+eyJoaXN0b3J5IjpbNTM5MDAzMjI0LDE0MjcyODgyNzcsLTE3ND
+UzMjkyMDcsLTE3NTg2OTM2NTNdfQ==
 -->